 A housing benefit claim can sometimes be backdated for up to 3 months if you're pension age and up to 1 month if you're working age.

 What is backdating?

-The start date of your claim can be backdated for a maximum of:
+Your housing benefit can only be backdated for a maximum of:

-- 1 month if you're working age
+1 month if you're working age

 How to get your claim backdated